Frequently Asked Questions

 If a Loot is found to be illegitimate or contains fake prizes our moderators can cancel a Loot and and issue Roll Coin refunds.
 This only happens with enough reports or negative prize reviews.

 Red Coins are earned by successfully giving away prizes by creating your own Loots.
+They can also be randomly awarded after a roll attempt (see next section in FAQ).
 Red Coins can be used to buy Crates which in turn contain Roll Coins.

 When you create Loot other users will spend their Roll Coins trying to win.
 When all your prizes are awarded your Loot ends and if all of your Prizes are thumb_up Verified you'll earn x 1 Red Coin per attempt made on your Loot.
 But if your prize(s) are thumb_down Reported you'll appropriately not receive Red Coins.